Manthorpe, Grantham: History

 Kelly's describes the area as being skirted on the north by a formation of blue lias, and on the south by oolite, with land being of sand with a gravel subsoil.
 Chief crops grown were wheat, barley, oats and turnips, in a township area of 1228 acre that included Little Gonerby.
 In 1881 the ecclesiastical district contained a population of 243, and the Manthorpe-cum-Little Gonerby township, 3,567.
 An infants school for 50 children, with an average attendance of 30, was erected in 1865 with financial support from Earl Brownlow.
 Township occupations included four farmers, two cow-keepers, a grazier, a wheelwright, three shopkeepers, and a miller at Manthorpe Mill, a watermill.

+In 1894 Manthorpe became a civil parish, being formed from the rural part of Manthorpe cum Little Gonerby, on 1 April 1931 the parish was abolished and merged with Belton to form "Belton and Manthorpe".
+In 1931 the parish had a population of 166.

 In the early 20th century, houses began to be connected to electricity, with others supplied with water by a village pump or their own well.
 Eventually the Brownlow estate connected water and electricity to all households.

 By the late 1940s there were about a dozen houses west of Manthorpe Road, with the village still separated from Grantham.
 During the 1950s and 1960s houses were built west of Manthorpe Road and on the side of the River Witham.
 In the 1960s Grantham became conjoined to the village after the Manthorpe housing estate was built on the north side of the town.
 When the 6th Lord Brownlow died, in 1978, further land became available and most cottages in Manthorpe village were sold.